goyalnarendra/DrumKit/README.md

-DRUM KIT
+## DRUM KIT
-A simple web page which displays different buttons and when we click on them its produces difeerent sounds.
+-A simple web page which displays different buttons and when we click on them its produces different sounds.